What to Do in Wairoa

 The Mahia Peninsula provides that beach vacation vibe.
 What’s more, it’s the perfect road trip location with lots of roadside attractions across the whole peninsula.
 Hire a surfboard and take advantage of the many surf breaks, get epic views from the Mahia Peninsula Scenic Reserve, and much more that you can check out in 11 Mahia Peninsula Must-Dos.

-Location: 50km from Wairoa.
+Location: 50km (31 miles) from Wairoa.
 Take State Highway 2 west then continue straight across the roundabout in Nuhaka following the road to the Mahia Peninsula.